shurik204/map-prepare/README.md

 python -m map-prepare
 ```

 A file named `[your_world_folder]-map-prepare.json` should've appeared in the folder.
 Change settings you need and relaunch the program.
-All settings are explained in `config.json` file.